 In this study area arable lands are almost all under irrigation and as such most definitely represent almost the only source of "green" and moisture in this landscape for much of the year.
-Whilst some crops are more suitable than others for birds, most of these lands are under a rotational system whereby at some point in the year or over several years a crop will be planted that is suitable to birds.
-Very often the most attractive phase of crop production to birds is when the land is first ploughed - before planting even takes place.
+Whilst some crops are more suitable than others for birds, most of these lands are under a rotational system whereby at some point in the year or over several years a crop will be planted that is suitable to certain bird species.
+Very often the most attractive phase of crop production for birds is when the land is first ploughed - before planting even takes place.
+The most significant concentrations of arable lands in this study area are along the rivers such as the Modderrivier and Oranjerivier.